Curt Casali Player Props: Reds vs. Rangers

 Rangers Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Rangers pitching staff ranks sixth in the league.
+- The 9.4 strikeouts per nine innings compiled by the Rangers pitching staff ranks seventh in the league.

-- The Rangers have the sixth-ranked team ERA among all MLB pitching staffs (3.46).
+- The Rangers have a 3.59 team ERA that ranks eighth across all league pitching staffs.

-- Rangers pitchers combine to allow 17 home runs (0.8 per game), the third-fewest in the league.
+- Rangers pitchers combine to allow the second-fewest home runs in baseball (17 total, 0.7 per game).

-- Perez (3-1) takes the mound for the Rangers in his fifth start of the season.
-He has a 3.38 ERA in 21 1/3 innings pitched, with 19 strikeouts.
+- The Rangers are sending Gray (1-1) out for his fifth start of the season.
+He is 1-1 with a 3.72 ERA and 15 strikeouts through 19 1/3 innings pitched.

-- In his most recent time out on Wednesday, the lefty threw 5 2/3 innings against the Kansas City Royals, allowing three earned runs while surrendering eight hits.
+- His most recent appearance was on Saturday against the Oakland Athletics, when the right-hander threw 5 1/3 innings, surrendering three earned runs while allowing five hits.

-- The 32-year-old has an ERA of 3.38, with 8 strikeouts per nine innings, in four games this season.
-Opponents have a .302 batting average against him.
+- The 31-year-old has put together a 3.72 ERA and 7 strikeouts per nine innings in four games this season, while allowing a batting average of .232 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.